nikkilr88/egghead-asciicasts/getting-started-with-redux/20extractingPresentationalComponents(TodoTodolist)/20extractingPresentationalComponents(TodoTodolist).md

 One of my goals with this refactoring is to make every component as flexible as it is reasonable.
 Right now, I have hardcoded that clicking a to-do always causes the toggle to-do action. **This is perfectly fine to do in your app.**

-*Howeve*r, I prefer to have a bunch of components that don't specify any behaviors, and that are only concerned with how things look or how they render.
+*However*, I prefer to have a bunch of components that don't specify any behaviors, and that are only concerned with how things look or how they render.
 I call such components the **presentational components**.

 I would like to give to-do a presentational component, so I removed the on click handler.
 I promote it to be a prop so that anyone who uses to-do component can specify what happens on the click.
 You don't have to-do this in your Redux apps, but I find it to be a very convenient pattern.